kael-k/telegram-based-bot/README.md

     kaelk/telegram-based-bot
 ```

-* `ENABLE_DEBUG` by default is "0", i you do not need debug you can omit the env
+* `ENABLE_DEBUG` by default is "0", if you do not need debug you can omit the env
 * also `TELEGRAM_BOT_CHAT_IDS` is optional, however this means that **EVERYONE** can send a message to the bot
 and they will **ALL** be processed